City of Davis, CA

 For more information about the IPM policy, click here.

-The City has banned the use of glyphosate (also known by the brand name Round-up), and it is only applied with City Manager’s approval in areas that have limited public access.
-The City has been following Round-Up’s reformulation and will evaluate its new product once it is released for sale.
-The decision to mostly stop the use of glyphosate was supported by the Natural Resources Commission and at the City’s Council’s direction.
+The City has banned the use of glyphosate (also known by the brand name Round-up) in all but rare circumstances in publicly accessible areas, and it is only applied with City Manager’s approval in areas that have limited public access.
+The City has been researching and testing alternative herbicides that may provide a similar benefit as glyphosate.

 The City, via its pesticide consultant, have come up with a list of tier 2 and tier 3 herbicide products, and they have been approved for use.
 They are safer than glyphosate, which is listed as a tier 1 product.